-- Gateway Traffic-This report provides traffic analysis for the selected gateways. - Subscriber Activity-This report provides traffic analysis subscriber segments. - Device Usage-This report provides traffic analysis for the top mobile devices based on usage. - Tonnage Distribution based on Subscriber Percent -This report summarizes the trend of subscribers, grouped into percentiles based on their level of activity, who account for specified percentages of total traffic.
+- Gateway Traffic-This report provides traffic analysis for the selected gateways. - Subscriber Segment Activity-This report provides traffic analysis subscriber segments. - Device Usage-This report provides traffic analysis for the top mobile devices based on usage. - Tonnage Distribution based on Subscriber Percent -This report summarizes the trend of subscribers, grouped into percentiles based on their level of activity, who account for specified percentages of total traffic.
 This trend can be based on Gateway(s), RAT Type(s) or APN(s). - Content Type Analysis-This report summarizes generic types of content (such as text, video, application, and images) that account for the greatest amount of HTTP traffic. - Top Domains-This report summarizes content provider websites that served the greatest amount of content.

-- Top Apps-This report summarizes specific mobile applications (such as browsers, streaming video sites, and social media portals) that account for the greatest amount of traffic. - Tethering Usage-This report provides an analysis of tethered and untethered traffic generated by smart devices.
+- Top Apps-This report summarizes specific mobile applications (such as browsers, streaming video sites, and social media portals) that account for the greatest amount of traffic. - Tethering Usage-This report provides an analysis of tethered and untethered traffic generated by smart devices. - Top Subscriber Activity-This report provides traffic analysis of top N subscribers.